 Impact of expanded access to antiretroviral therapy on economic functioning in low-income settings

 with Harsha Thirumurthy and the SEARCH team

 The Sustainable East Africa Research in Community Health (SEARCH) trial evaluated the impact of universal HIV testing, immediate initiation of antiretroviral treatment (ART), and streamlined approach to HIV care on community health in rural East Africa.
-In previous work we have shown that the SEARCH intervention led to significant improvements in health, including significantly higher rates of viral load suppression, reduced incidence of tuberculosis, and lower death rates due to illness by year 3.
-Our most recent work tests whether such improvements in health translate to better socio-economic functioning of working-age adults three years after implementation of the SEARCH intervention.
+The SEARCH intervention led to significant improvements in health, including significantly higher rates of viral load suppression, reduced incidence of tuberculosis, and lower death rates due to illness by year 3.
+Our most recent work tests whether such improvements in health translate to better socio-economic functioning of working-age adults and their children three years after implementation of the SEARCH intervention.

 Adolescent pregnancy and education attainment

 What is the impact of adolescent pregnancy on education?
 Is adolescent pregnancy a choice given limited economic prospects of some girls?
 Or is the pregnancy itself interruptive to education trajectories?
 These questions are difficult to disentangle given the endogenous nature of socio-economic circumstances, sexual risk behaviors, and fertility preferences.
 I am working on two projects related to adolescent prenancy to help untangle this puzzle.

 In sub-Saharan Africa, multiple countries have adopted school policies related to adolescent pregnancy that expel girls from school during pregnancy and, in some more severe cases, forbid the girl from returning to school once she is an adolescent mother.
 We are aiming to use the variation in the time of these policy implementations to assess how the policies affected girls' education and fertility outcomes. (with Ketki Sheth)